madetech/learn/guides/08-Continuous-Integration/README.md

 ### Feature Branches

-If you do plan on using feature branches, you might eant to refresh your understanding of git merges.
+If you do plan on using feature branches, you might want to refresh your understanding of git merges.
 Make sure that you can:

 * Draw out a simple Git branch with commits that apply on top of each other.
 * Draw out what happens when a Git branch is merged with two parent commits.